DHenson1337/SBA-316-Mini-Game-Website/README.md

    5. A Spooky toogle switch.
 (Pending)
       Something Spoooooky, will happen if clicked, or not depends on how much i've really understand Javascript up to this point heh.

+Future Updates:

+PunIshment Mountain:
+Need to add asycronous effect for a type writter.
+(Tried b4 but failed >.<>)